sakshamsharma/distributed-control-panel/README.md

 - stop_binaries_on_all_nodes()
 - Tmux.ls(?server)

-All processes are run inside tmux sessions, and the scripts are written for python 3.

-Each node is an instance of the Node class, and each server is an instance of the Server class.
-These provide many more utility functions, which you can look into.
-Documentation for the same will be available in the future.

 # Running
 ```
 ./dcp.sh --help
 ./dcp.sh --cfg=config.json --nodes=3 --edges=5
 ```

+## Notes
+- The list of available variables is displayed on startup as well.
+- All processes are run inside tmux sessions.
+- The scripts are written for python 3.
+- Each node is an instance of the Node class, and each server is an instance of the Server class.
+- The classes `Node` and `Server` provide many more utility functions, which you can look into.
+This should allow boundless scripting freedom.
+Documentation for the same will be available in the future.